JohnKeysCloud/priority/readme.md

 # priority ⏳

 A variation of a todo list, built for <a href="https://www.theodinproject.com/lessons/todo-list" target="_blank">The Odin Project</a>.
 The purpose of this project was to demonstrate data wrangling while implementing SOLID principles, incorporate **Webpack** to bundle JavaScript modules, handle asset management, compile SASS styles to CSS & various other **NPM** packages into the workflow.
+I applied the pub/sub design pattern to create the **SPA** (single page application) in order to create a separation of concerns between the data and the DOM thorughly to avoid any possible memory leaks.
+I also used **localStorage** to persist data on the client-side.

 I designed and authored this project using JavaScript, CSS, SCSS and EJS for templating.